silverton-io/buz-docs/docs/introduction/what-is-buz.md

 ---

-**A system for collecting, validating, and delivering schematized data to where it needs to bee.**

 ![flow](../../static/img/buzflow.png)

+### Buz collects, validates, and delivers schematized data to where it needs to bee.

 ***